ireneo-cobarjr/ziggiApp/README.md

 ```

 ### Convenience scripts
 The files __create-key__ and __sign-android__ are created for convenience on building android apps.
-If you want to use them, nake sure they are executale.
+If you want to use them, make sure they are executale.
 ```bash
 chmod +x create-key sign-android
 ```